 Research Highlights Top Trends Driving Pet Industry in 2016

-MarketResearch.com, provider of global market intelligence products and services, published a blog highlighting the top trends that are driving the current pet products and services market and will continue into 2016.
+MarketResearch.com, provider of global market intelligence products and services, recently published data highlighting the top trends that drove the pet products and services market in 2015 and will continue to do so in 2016.

 By 2019, the industry is expected to hit $91.72 billion in sales.
 In order to increase revenue, more and more retailers are taking advantage of specific trends to maximize potential opportunities in the market.